New 1.5B steel deck now available!

 Despite the fact that it is a structural component, its uniform quality can offer an attractive appearance, especially with the use of properly specified shop and field applied coatings.
 Steel deck is also a component of many UL and ULC approved fire rated assemblies.

-These interactive tools were created to assist you during your selection of Canam construction products.
+These interactive tools were created to assist you during your selection of Canam Buildings construction products.

-The following features differentiate the five types of steel deck:
+The following features differentiate the four primary types of steel deck:

 Reveal Series is a suite of metal deck products that utilizes the inherent strength and aesthetic appeal of the dovetail shape to provide architectural and structural design communities a vast array of composite floor and roof deck options.